 - A graduate level introduction to counseling course, such as COUN 541: Introduction to Counseling

 Prerequisite courses should be taken prior to the program starting in fall term but do not need to be completed to submit an application but many applicants find that these courses are helpful to understanding the field of professional counseling.

 COUN 541 is offered fall, winter, spring, and summer terms, COUN 530 is offered winter and summer terms, and PSY 434 is offered at the discretion of the Psychology Department but typically offered every term.
 If you have taken a similar course at another university and would like to have counseling faculty review it as a possible substitution, please download and submit the Course Substitution Form.

 Additionally, all students will be required to undergo a criminal background check prior to practicum in their second year.
 More detailed information will be furnished at New Student Orientation.

 In addition, School Counseling applicants must:

-- Track I (with teaching experience) applicants must document two years of experience as a licensed teacher in Oregon on school letterhead from the school principal
+- Track I (applicants with a current teaching license): students must document two years experience as a licensed school teacher (verify by including official documentation of work on site letterhead)

 - Fingerprinting will be required upon admission acceptance